rrivera1849/STEB/README.md

 High-level TODOs:
 - Details on how evaluations are performed, perhaps with an image
-- Make it into a package like mteb?
+- Make it into a package like mteb
 - Create the leaderboard
 - Add probing for features (code for this exists in RRS machine but it's extremely hacky atm)